dedecop/badreviews/content/posts/the-suble-art-of-Jan2020.md

 - anti hero
 - philosophy

-title: The Suble Art of Not Giving a F*ck
+title: The Subtle Art of Not Giving a F*ck
 weight: 10
 ---